SOTVerse: A User-defined Task Space of Single Object Tracking: Introduction

-\begin{itemize} \item \textbf{For the dataset aspect, isolated experimental environments cause existing data can not be exploited effectively.} SOT task has evolved different characteristics during the development process, which is the primary reason yielding benchmarks to follow miscellaneous data collection rules.
-This phenomenon leads to inconsistencies in the annotation dimensions, causing experimental environments to become isolated.
-Existing datasets can only be compared in superficial features like dataset scale but are difficult to contrast in vital components such as content difficulty or challenging factors.
-When researchers aim to investigate tasks in more complex scenarios, they usually reconstruct a larger dataset rather than extracting relevant data from existing datasets. \item \textbf{For the evaluation aspect, limitations of evaluation methods lead to neglect of challenge factors.} Multiple researchers always overlook the shortcomings of evaluation methods.
+\begin{itemize} \item \textbf{For the dataset aspect, existing data has not been exploited effectively.} SOT task has evolved different characteristics during the development process, which is the primary reason yielding benchmarks to follow miscellaneous data collection rules.
+This phenomenon leads to inconsistencies in the construction process, causing experimental environments to become isolated.
+Existing datasets can only be compared in superficial features like dataset scale but are difficult to contrast in vital components such as content difficulty (\eg, challenging factors are always selected to represent the difficulty, while various benchmarks annotate challenging attributes by different metrics, and many classical benchmarks only provide sequence-level annotations rather than frame-level).
+When researchers aim to investigate tasks in more complex scenarios, they usually reconstruct a larger dataset rather than extracting relevant data from existing datasets. \item \textbf{For the evaluation aspect, limitations of evaluation methods lead to neglect of challenging factors.} Multiple researchers always overlook the shortcomings of evaluation methods.
 In fact, existing benchmarks mainly run trackers on sequences, get frame-by-frame scores, and finally calculate the average value to represent the overall performance.
-However, SOT is a sequential decision task and is seriously affected by challenging factors (e.g., frames with fast motion or tiny objects), while regular tracking sequences in benchmarks are usually composed of many simple frames and scant challenging frames.
+However, SOT is a sequential decision task and is seriously affected by challenging factors (\eg, frames with fast motion or tiny objects), while regular tracking sequences in benchmarks are usually composed of many \textit{simple frames} and scant \textit{challenging frames}.
 Thus, bad performance is ignored after averaging due to the low proportion of challenging frames. \end{itemize}